History of Assert

 Assert is managed by a board of trustees, including people with AS/HFA.

 Assert is a member led organisation; both individuals and organisations can become members of Assert and support the work that we undertake.
-Members can vote at the annual Assert AGM.
+Members can vote at the Assert AGM.

 If you would like to support the work of Assert and become a member, please get in touch for further information.